uiacap/UIAC_AP_4012/Chapters/README.md

-# You can open the colab program to practice
+# Notes for the Advance Programming Course (Computer Science students)